pressbooks/pressbooks-network-catalog/readme.md

 ## Frontend development

+Run `npm install` to install the dependencies.

 The project uses VITE and Tailwind JIT to compile the frontend assets.
-Run `npm run dev` to compile the assets and uses hot reloading.
+Run `npm run dev` to compile the assets and use hot reloading.

-Run `npm install` to install the dependencies.

-**To enable hot reloading.**
+**To enable hot reloading:**

 1. Set `IS_VITE_DEVELOPMENT` environment variable to `true` to enable the development server, located in the `pressbooks-netwotk-catalog.php` (main plugin file).